greendango/greendango/README.md

-- 👋 Hi, I’m @greendango
+- 👋 Hi, I’m Mick.
-- 👀 I’m interested in data visualization, open data and open-source information-gathering techniques
-- 🌱 I’m currently learning how to create a scrolly-telling webpage
+- 🌱 I’m currently learning how to create a scrolly-telling webpage.
+You can see the true pros/my team here: https://kontinentalist.com/

 <!---
 greendango/greendango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.